krafton-ai/blog/_posts/2025-07-28-llm_post_training_en.md

 ### Let's try out our experiment

 In this experiment, we demonstrate that the proposed method improves performance over the existing offline GRPO.
-Furthermore, we also conducted additional experiments comparing performance with online GRPO.
-For online GRPO, we generated 8 rollout samples per problem during training.

 We used the exact same experimental setup as in the first experiment, changing only the training objective.
 The same model (OpenThinker3-7B), the same data (2,000 math problems from OpenThoughts3), and the same hyperparameters (learning rate=1e-7, batch size=32, epochs=3, KL coefficient=0.1, 8 samples per problem) were used.